O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### Seasonal Forecasting
-One of the most common applications of predictive analytics is to forecast time-based data.
-This analytic uses R’s ordinary least squares regression algorithm to fit the best curve that captures the general trend and seasonal variability of numerical data so it can use to predict future values.
+With time-based or time-series data, a common application of predictive analytics is forecasting.
+This method uses R’s ordinary least squares regression algorithm to fit a function that captures the trend and seasonal variability of numerical data and can be used predict future values.

 ![seasforecast_img]
 ##### Metric Expression